adamadair/bitburner/readme.md

-# Adam's Bitburner Stuff
+# Adam's Bitburner Stuff - ARCHIVED

-This repository contains my notes and scripts for the bitburner game.

-Everything in this repository is a spoiler for the game.
-You have been warned.
+I am archiving this project.
+I stopped playing Bitburner after they released version 2.0 of the game.
+If I ever return to the game I intend to start over from scratch.

+I apologize if you depended on some of this code.